-This policy will be reviewed annually by the Executive headteacher.
-The next scheduled review date for this policy is Spring term 2025
+This policy will be reviewed annually by the headteacher.
+The next scheduled review date for this policy is date.

 Any changes made to this policy will be communicated to all relevant stakeholders.

 Attendance Monitoring Procedures

 Moss Hall Schools Federation has adopted the following attendance monitoring procedures, to ensure that pupils' attendance meets the expected standard, and effective intervention is provided where pupils' attendance falls below the standard: